 John W. Rippon Research Award

 fungi and is open to M.S. and Ph.D. degree students.
 Proposals should address innovative approaches to studying medically important fungi, including those that cause mycoses, mycotoxicosis, mycoallergies, and mycetismus.
 Studies may be clinical in nature or may encompass various research areas, such as genetics, systematics, genomics, ecology, distribution, epidemiology, mechanisms of pathogenicity, life cycles, or other appropriate areas, as long as the emphasis of the study addresses the medical importance of the fungus.

-- Application Form
+- Application form

 - A curriculum vitae that includes at least (maximum 3 pages):

 - Name, contact address, email address, and phone number

-b.
-Education and professional history (including career plans and a paragraph regarding training for the proposed work)
+- Education and professional history (including career plans and a paragraph regarding training for the proposed work)

-c.
-Previous awards and honors
+- Previous awards and honors

-d.
-Publications and other significant professional output if available
+- Publications and other significant professional output (if available)

 - Abstract (200-250 words)

-b.
-Introduction: explains what you want to do
+- Introduction: explains what you want to do

-d.
-Methods: demonstrates that the project is feasible and describes how the study will be conducted
+- Methods: demonstrates that the project is feasible and describes how the study will be conducted

 - One letter of support from the major professor.
 The reference letter should be sent directly by the individual writing the letter, not the applicant.

 Note: Applicants can expect a notification email from the Awards Committee regarding the outcome of their application within approximately 45 days of the application deadline, in time to register for the annual MSA meeting.
-We expect all award winners to make every effort to attend the MSA annual meeting and encourage all applicants to concurrently apply for an MSA Travel Award in support of that.
-Presence at the MSA meeting to accept the award give awardees the opportunity to meet the mycological community, and it gives MSA members an opportunity to meet up the awardees.
+We strongly encourage all applicants to concurrently apply for an MSA Travel Award in support of attending the meeting.
+Presence at the MSA meeting to accept the award gives awardees the opportunity to meet the mycological community, and it gives MSA members an opportunity to meet up the awardees.

 Indirect cost is not allowed on MSA awards.

 - All awardees must provide a short biography (100-200 words) and a picture (if possible) within two weeks of notification.
-Please submit your bio and picture here.
+Please send your biography and picture to the MSA Awards Coordinator.
 The biographies will be published in Inoculum.

 - The award check must be deposited or cashed within 5 months.

-- Each award recipient is required to fill out a W-9 form prior to receiving their award payment.
-(This only applies if you have a US Social Security Number.)
-You will be contacted by email@example.com with the details.
+- Each award recipient is required to complete a W-9 form prior to receiving their check.
+This only applies if you have a U.S. Social Security Number.

 - Keep copies of your W-9 and all receipts and expenses that are part of this award.
 These documents are important and may be necessary for tax purposes.

-- Please acknowledge MSA in any products that result from this support (e.g., poster presentations, oral presentations, and scientific articles).
+- Please acknowledge MSA in any products that result from this support (e.g. poster presentations, oral presentations, and scientific articles).